bwinkel/pycraf/docs/install.rst

     about how to do this in the `pip documentation
     <http://www.pip-installer.org/en/1.2.1/other-tools.html#using-pip-with-the-user-scheme>`_.

-    Alternatively, if you intend to do development on other software that uses pycraf, such as an affiliated package, consider installing pycraf into a :ref:`virtualenv<using-virtualenv>`.

     We recommend to use a Python distribution, such as `Anaconda <https://www.continuum.io/downloads>`_, especially, if you are on :ref:`windows_install`.

     Do **not** install pycraf or other third-party packages using ``sudo``